imagekit-developer/imagekit-rails/ACTIVE_STORAGE.md

 - Test thoroughly on staging first
 - Consider keeping old storage as backup initially
 - Update `config/storage.yml` to use `:imagekit` after migration
+- Note that files deleted from Active Storage will remain in ImageKit

 Run with: `rails storage:migrate_to_imagekit`